Alexro04/printf/README.md

 # printf
-A printf function similar to the original in c programming
+A similar function to the printf in C standard library